SSWConsulting/SSW.Rules.Content/rules/educate-your-developer/rule.md

 ![Bad Example - Issac wouldn't how he was added to GitHub](2024-03-05_16-34-15.jpg)
 :::

 As a SysAdmin, call a developer on Teams and share the screen to show how you would grant permission to a resource.
-Warn them before calling as per https://www.ssw.com.au/rules/warn-then-call/
+Warn them before calling as per [Calling - Do you warn then call?](/warn-then-call/)

 ## Steps to effectively educate your developers